Hangmen Also Die! is a 1943 American Film Noir directed by Fritz Lang from a screenplay by Bertolt Brecht.

 - La Résistance: The Czech Resistance against the Nazi occupiers is one of the main focal points of the film, being responsible for the assassination of Heydrich in this version of history.

 - Ripped from the Headlines: The assassination of Heydrich was carried out on May 27, 1942 (though he didn't die of his injuries until June 4).
-The film was released on March 27, 1943 — less than a year later.
+The film started production in October 1942 and was released on March 27, 1943.

 - Shamed by a Mob: Mascha decides to go to the Gestapo to inform on Dr. Svoboda in order to save her father.
 On her way there, she is intercepted by Resistance members.
 When she causes a scene by demanding to be allowed to go to the Gestapo, she attracts the attention of bystanders who do not take kindly to locals collaborating with the occupiers, and proceed to tear into her for it.
 By the time she gets to the Gestapo, she has changed her mind about turning Dr. Svoboda in.